Story and photos by Steve D’Antonio

 A mechanical bearing installation tool made using a length of threaded rod and two sections of aluminum plate.
 This technique is easy on the strut and often works well.
 The alternative, and one that is frowned upon, involves using a mallet to drive the bearing into the strut.

 Using the rod draw the new bearing into the strut by tightening the nuts.
-For an en bloc log, drive the bearing into place using a block of soft wood and a mallet.
-Finally, reinstall the bearing set screws using blue LocTite thread locking compound.
-Set screws should bear against the shaft bearing’s outer shell, however, there’s no need to drill the bearing for greater set screw engagement.
+For an en bloc log, drive the bearing into place using a block of soft wood and a mallet, and never strike the bearing directly.
+Finally, reinstall the bearing set screws (ideally, set screws should be located at the 4 and 8 o’clock position, or 3 and 9 o’clock, but not in the hemisphere above this) using blue LocTite thread locking compound.
+Set screws should bear against the shaft bearing’s outer shell; the bearing shell should be partially drilled to create an indentation into which a cupped set screw will recess and engage, however, the bearing shell must not be drilled through completely.
 Doing so runs the risk of compressing the rubber bearing liner, which in turn can cause accelerated shaft wear.

-This bearing has swollen, there is no gap between it and the shaft, making the shaft both difficult to turn and prone ot accelerated wear.
+This bearing has swollen, there is no gap between it and the shaft, making the shaft both difficult to turn and prone to accelerated wear.

 When properly installed and maintained shaft bearings can be expected to deliver long, reliable service.
 If you experience premature or repeated failures, i.e. they last less than 500 hours, avoid simply replacing the bearing, make an effort to determine the cause of the problem.